 Where would you find a Class F fire?

-These types of fire typically occur in commercial kitchens or areas where cooking appliances are present.
+These types of fires typically occur in commercial kitchens or areas where cooking appliances are present.
 For instance, in restaurants, cafeterias, hotels and hospitals.

 What is the appropriate fire extinguisher to use?